Official-MoonDao/documentation/MoonDAO/docs/Legal/Overview Effect Flight/Overview Effect Flight Terms and Conditions.md

 ## 8. Refund Policy

-### 8.1 Campaign Failure — Minimum Goal Not Met (Below 241 ETH)
+### 8.1 Campaign Close and Carrier Negotiations

+When the Juicebox fundraising campaign closes on the End Date (Monday, April 27, 2026), MoonDAO will proceed to negotiate with launch carriers to secure a flight for Frank White, regardless of the total amount raised.
+These negotiations will commence promptly following the End Date and will continue for up to 30 days.

-If the Campaign does not reach the Minimum Goal of 241 ETH (25% of the Campaign Goal) by the end date, the Campaign will be declared a failure.
-A refund payhook will be enabled by MoonDAO on the Smart Contract, after which refunds will be automatically redeemable by Contributors.
-To claim a refund, Contributors burn (return) their $OVERVIEW tokens through the MoonDAO Launchpad platform and receive their proportional ETH back, minus any gas or transaction fees.
+If carrier negotiations are unsuccessful within 30 days of the End Date, MoonDAO will simultaneously take the following actions: (a) enable a refund payhook on the Smart Contract, allowing Contributors to burn their $OVERVIEW tokens through the MoonDAO Launchpad platform and receive their proportional ETH back, minus any gas or transaction fees; and (b) open a $OVERVIEW token holder governance vote to determine the next course of action, which may include continuing or resuming negotiations, reallocating any remaining funds to an alternative goal or mission.

 The refund window will remain open for 28 days from the date the refund payhook is enabled.
 Contributors who do not claim their refund within this window may forfeit their right to a refund.
-MoonDAO will communicate the exact refund window dates through all official channels.
+MoonDAO will communicate the exact refund window dates and governance vote details through all official channels.

-### 8.2 Minimum Goal Met — Mission Proceeds (241 ETH or Above)
+### 8.2 Successful Negotiations — Mission Proceeds

-If the Campaign raises at least 241 ETH (the Minimum Goal), the Campaign concludes successfully and funds are disbursed per Section 4.2.
+If MoonDAO successfully negotiates a carrier agreement within the 30-day period following the End Date, the Campaign concludes and funds are disbursed per Section 4.2.
 Once funds are disbursed, full refunds are no longer possible due to protocol fees, fund allocation, and carrier commitments.
-The mission profile will be determined by the Milestone Goal reached, as described in Section 4.3, and $OVERVIEW token holders will vote on specific mission-profile decisions.
+The mission profile will be determined based on funds available and carrier options, as described in Section 4.3, and $OVERVIEW token holders will vote on specific mission-profile decisions.

 At this stage, Contributors accept that their contribution has been committed to mission execution and that no automatic refund mechanism exists.
 Any subsequent decisions regarding partial refunds, fund reallocation, or alternative mission profiles will be made through $OVERVIEW token holder governance.